Ujj1225/MindSnap-ProseMaster/README.md

 Get OpenAI API Key:
     Visit OpenAI to get your API key.

-Set API Key:
+Set API Key and PORT:
-    Open config.js and replace YOUR_API_KEY with your actual OpenAI API key.
+    Open .env file and replace OPENAI_API_KEY with your actual OpenAI API key and PORT with the port you want to run on.

 Run the App:
     npm start

 Open Your Browser:
+    Go to server using cd command and run: node app.js
-    Visit http://localhost:3000 and start MindSnapping!
+    Go to client using cd command and run: npm run dev start MindSnapping!

 Join the Revolution